ScientiaFelis/Diabetestools/README.md

 BloodTest = The amount of glucos test sticks you have left.

+ToFile = FALSE or TRUE (F/T) If you wanty to save the info to a ; separated csv file, defaults to F.

 The amount used per day defaults to the same as in the above function `Insulin` but you can change them to by stating the same variables as above with the correct value.